swisstofu/ai-ngx-formly-frontend/src/app/dynamic-form/README.md

 ## Modifying the Form

-To modify the form, edit `src/app/dynamic-form/form-config.json`:
+To modify the form, update the backend API response at `http://localhost:8080/api/forms/config`:

-1. **Add a new field**: Add a new object to the `fields` array
+1. **Add a new field**: Add a new object to the `fields` array in the API response
 2. **Add conditional logic**: Add an `expressions` object with JSON Logic rules
 3. **Change field properties**: Modify the `props` object

-The changes will be picked up automatically when you refresh the browser (hot reload).
+The changes will be picked up automatically when you refresh the browser (the component fetches fresh configuration on load).

 ## Example: Adding a New Field